jiritobolka/gooddata.github.com/docs/user-provisioning.md

 ## Adding User to Project

 Users with project admin permissions can provision users that are already in the domain to the Project.
 You can again use the REST API for this feature.
 See the [API Reference]({{ site.root }}/docs/api/user.html).

-the **/gdc/account/customerlogin** API resource is used to retrieve a dashboard/report from GoodData using SSO.
-Other parameters are: